Jeong Yim: Curriculum of Cheung Hung Sing Choy Lee Fut

 Since the orientation of the school was for combat training the Hung Sing has fewer hand sets;eight as their primary core.
 The Hung Sing branch is known for its aggressive fighting methods such as continuous non-stop combinations and exaggerated side stance techniques, as well as some aggressive weapons forms.
 This curriculum was designed so anti-Qing rebels could quickly gain practical proficiency in unarmed and weapons combat.

-In addition to the eight hand forms, there was one extremely long hand form passed down from Monk Ching Cho to Jeong Yim called In and Out Bagua Kuen (Internal and External Bagua Fist)with 1080 moves in it.
-That form was broken into 3 separate different hand forms by Chan Ngau Sing called Cheung Kuen, Ping Kuen and Kau Da Kuen, an apparatus training form called Che Kuen (Pulling Fist) is taught.
-The wooden dummy (Ching Jong) apparatus of the Hung Sing branch is referred to as the "Side Body Balance Dummy" designed to mimic the Hung Sing style side body opening salutation.
+In addition to the well-attested Sup Ji Kuen (and, allegedly, the other Forms listed above)—there was one extremely long hand form passed down from Monk Ching Cho to Jeong Yim called In and Out Bagua Kuen (Internal and External Bagua Fist) with 1080 moves in it.
+That form was broken into 3 separate different hand forms by Chan Ngau Sing called Cheung Kuen, Ping Ji Kuen and Lin Waan Kau Da Kuen as seen in the List above.
+It's unknown how many Forms that Chan Heung taught for a certain period of his life (after reuniting with Jeong Yim who had returned from the Green Grass Monk's Mountain).
+An apparatus training form called Che Kuen (Pulling Fist) came to be taught as an introductory Form.
+The Wooden Dummy (Ching Jong) apparatus of the Hung Sing branch is referred to as the "Side Body Balance Dummy" designed to mimic the Hung Sing style side body opening salutation.
+Other older forms of the Futsan Hungsing included Ga Ji Kuen, Drunken Fist, 10000 Elephants and more.
+One Lineage, for example, has developed around 50 Forms throughout its history.
 They have a variety of unique weapon and hand sparring forms to teach the practical use of the system.